KandidatarbeteSubatFys/TransferFrom2018To2019/DataGeneration/README.md

 The h102.C- and h102.h-files are deleted after process is finished.

-The supported detectors are XB and DALI2 (DALI2 is just called DALI in the scirpts).
+The supported detectors are XB and DALI2 (DALI2 is just called DALI in the scripts).